lrotermund/blog/content/posts/make-go-tests-more-robust-by-fuzzy-testing.md

 In the next section of the function the passed value of the empty interface parameter "f" is checked for validity, because the parameter must be of type function.
-The check and the determination of the type is done by the function [functionAndType()](https://golang.org/src/testing/quick/quick.go?s=9855:10036#L350).
+The check and the determination of the type is performed by the function [functionAndType()](https://golang.org/src/testing/quick/quick.go?s=9855:10036#L350).

 ```golang